 The SDI log will be uploaded as an attachment in SameGoal to the progress report each 9 weeks.
 The log should include the student's name, date, activity, and length of service.
 A sample can be accessed here, or you may create your own.
+If you send parents progress reports via SameGoal, open a new task (ie: upload, or SDI log) to attach your service log.

 Progress monitoring must take place on a regular basis to inform the IEP team of current progress.
-This becomes raw data, and informs the progress report each nine weeks.
+This becomes raw data, and informs the progress report each interim, and each quarter.
 Raw data can also be requested by administration, parents, or the Office of Exceptional Children at any time.